Schlieplab/dvstar/README.md

 sudo apptainer build vlmc-from-kmers.sif vlmc-from-kmers.def
 ```

+### Using Spack
+We provide an initial `package.py` to be used with the Spack package manager.
+Activate the separately installed KMC3 package (and possibly other packages
+from the dependencies below)

 ### Compiling from Source (recommended)

 To compile the program, please first make sure that in addition to KMC3 the following dependencies are installed.